jnsebgosselin/gwhat/README.md

 ![Logo](https://raw.githubusercontent.com/jnsebgosselin/WHAT/master/WHAT/Icons/WHAT_banner_lowres(150).png)
 ====

-Avertissement: Governement of Canada issued an update on 15/01/2015 of their site which affects the compatibility of WHAT with their site.
+WARNING: Governement of Canada issued an update on 15/01/2015 of their site which affects the compatibility of WHAT with their site.
 A new version of the software is currently being prepared to fix the issue.
 Thanks for your patience.

 What is WHAT
 ============